How Home Care works with Commercial Insurance Payers

 You need to know your market.
 Priority number one is to find out which insurance companies operate in your area.

 Your next step will be to contract with commercial payers.
-Most commercial payers will require CHAPS , ACHC or Joint Commission Accreditation to be a contracted provider.
+Most commercial payers will require CHAPS, ACHC, or Joint Commission Accreditation to be a contracted provider.
 You will need to contact them to find out what they require.
-Our suggestion is to get accredited for this requirement will necessary to compete in the ever changing home health care arena.
+Our suggestion is to get accredited for this requirement will necessary to compete in the ever-changing home health care arena.
 Being eligible to contract with the insurance companies, does not necessarily mean that the insurance companies have to admit you to their network.
-Many times, admission is determined by specialty, regional need and demand.
-If you offer special services such as IV therapy and infusion services are some that may set you apart from other home health or hospice agencies, be sure to let them know!
+Many times, admission is determined by specialty, regional need, and demand.
+If you offer special services such as IV therapy and infusion services some of which may set you apart from other home health or hospice agencies, be sure to let them know!

 Being organized and knowing when to Follow-Up is Critical.
 Unlike Medicare claims, which is a straightforward process.
-Commercial insurance companies can be more complicate.
-All commercial payer have their own rules.
-You agency will be responsible to follow them.
+Commercial insurance companies can be more complicated.
+All commercial payer has their own rules.
+Your agency will be responsible to follow them.
 Without proper follow up you will have reimbursement issues and cash flow problems.
 Cash flow is critical for your everyday operational success.
-They key is having billers that are properly training and familiar with each step of every insurance payers billing process.
+The key is having billers that are properly trained and familiar with each step of every insurance payer’s billing process.

 Contact 21st Century Health Care Consultants